Short-term health plans in Arkansas

 The Arkansas Insurance Department allows short-term insurers to submit their initial rate filings and implement them without review, but rate changes after that are required to go through the state’s rate review process (short-term rate filings in SERFF indicate that Bulletin 14-2016 and Arkansas statute 23-79-109 are applicable to short-term plan rate filings).

-The Arkansas Insurance Department issued a consumer alert in 2016, warning people about “high-pressure telemarketers” who were selling short-term plans over the phone and erroneously stating that the plans were ACA-compliant (short-term plans are, by definition, not regulated by the ACA).
+The Arkansas Insurance Department issued a consumer alert in 2016, warning people about “high-pressure telemarketers” who were selling short-term health insurance in Arkansas over the phone and erroneously stating that the plans were ACA-compliant (short-term insurance is, by definition, not regulated by the ACA).